A Late Quartet

 Celebrating 25 years of playing together, the world-famous Fugue Quartet is thrown into disarray when Peter (Christopher Walken), the cellist, is diagnosed with Parkinson's disease.
 Not only does this effectively end his musical career, but it also upends the group's stable working relationship and threatens their personal relationships.
 Soon, Robert (Philip Seymour Hoffman) is revealing long-unspoken frustrations with his role as second violin, as well as issues in his marriage to the viola player (Catherine Keener).
 And Daniel (Mark Ivanir), the lead violinist, takes up with a much younger woman, a pairing that may tear the quartet apart.

 Is it any good?

-Classical musicians seem so genteel, channeling their passions into their music.
-A LATE QUARTET does an admirable job of unmasking this myth, expertly splicing the eponymous group's failings and frailties, which emerge when their leader announces the possibility that he might retire.
+Classical musicians seem so genteel, channeling their passions into their music; A LATE QUARTET does an admirable job of unmasking this myth.
+It expertly splices the eponymous group's failings and frailties, which emerge when their leader announces the possibility that he might retire.

 The entire cast is formidable, and they play off each other beautifully.
 (We won't discuss their playing, however, which is barely passable to anyone familiar with quartets and string instruments.)
 Some of the plot points are ludicrous (a certain player's romance with a younger woman), and others, too obvious (an infidelity).
 But many musicians -- and actors -- might agree that with a cast this talented, these sins are forgivable.
 And the music?
 Perfection.